UniorDev/UniorDev.github.io/_posts/2017-04-03-push-notifications-in-xamarin-forms-with-amazing-and-free-onesignal.md

 no name, you should add one.
 The name must consist only of lower case letters and has at least one dot.
 In example `.myapppackagename`.

-* If you will "lucky", then you could catch `System.IO.PathTooLongException`.
+* If you will "lucky":scream:(I was), then you could catch `System.IO.PathTooLongException`.
 It says about itself.
-The simple and most appropriate way is to cut your path
-length, thus just move your folder with project closer to root.
+The simple and most appropriate way is to cut your path length, thus just move your folder with project closer to root.

 * Suppose your app on iOS launched, in _All Users_ you see that your device